Pam

 Currently, I have 7 of their charge cards and 4 credit cards.
 I would like to get the American Express Hilton Aspire Credit Card and should be approved for that card according to their rules.
 I also find their cards easy to be approved for unless you are in “pop-up jail”.

-American Express is very strict about you not applying for a card, receiving a bonus, and then canceling a card.
-They will take back your bonus, or “claw it back” if you do this.
+American Express is very strict about not applying for a card, receiving a bonus, and then canceling a card.
+They will take back your bonus or “claw it back” if you do this.
 It is important to wait until that annual fee posts the second year before you cancel the card.
-You will not have to pay the fee the second year.
-Just let it post and once you cancel or downgrade it (within 30 days), they will refund the fee.
+You will not have to pay the fee for the second year.
+Just let it post, and once you cancel or downgrade it (within 30 days), they will refund the fee.

 Citi has cards that offer ThankYou points, another great transferable point option.
 They also have cards that offer American Airlines miles.